rhernandez00/dog_brain_toolkit/README.md

 ### Normalization

 The `Atlas/` directory contains files related to the atlases used for normalization.
 The `resample_atlas.sh` script can be used to resample the atlases to a different resolution.

-## Contribution Guidelines

-Contributions to the dog_brain_toolkit are welcome.
-Please follow these guidelines when contributing:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Make your changes.
-4. Submit a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.